aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/EntityControl/Notable methods/Freeze handling.md

 If it's a `battle` entity that isn't the `player`, its size in the battle data is set to the initialsize of the battle data.

 Finally, `shakeice` is set to false and the SpriteBounce is enabled back if one existed on the `rotater`.
-Before return, [UpdateAnimSpecific](../Animations/AnimSpecific.md#updateanimspecific) is invoked in 0.1 seconds.
+Before return, UpdateSpriteMat is called (sets the `sprite` material accoriding to `hologram`) and [UpdateAnimSpecific](../Animations/AnimSpecific.md#updateanimspecific) is invoked in 0.1 seconds.